hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [8:24:03](#USMII-CEH8urOd3KPvg2oHC3Pjdh5QP4p8D8yvJ-eeI) <hinjolicious>:
 Function's refinements is not yet supported, I'm still working on it.
 I find it quite hard to handle refinements.
-Please share your suggestion about handling those refinements. Ì†ΩÌπè
+Please share your suggestion about handling those refinements. üôè

 [13:38:58](#eh4KhUcLfQIweL0p6C9x_z6jdWbsr0vVbarc1-VBsgU) <hiiamboris (@hiiamboris:tchncs.de)>:
 > <@hinjolicious:gitter.im> Hi everyone, it's me again.
 > I'd like to share my currying function and I'd like to see your opinion on it.
-> As a response to Greg, about why args names are not preserved, and about my code as not ideomatic to Red's spirit, I have learned a bit more about Red, and now please share your view, suggestion, critic, etc. Ì†ΩÌ∏ä
+> As a response to Greg, about why args names are not preserved, and about my code as not ideomatic to Red's spirit, I have learned a bit more about Red, and now please share your view, suggestion, critic, etc. üòä
 > https://gist.github.com/hinjolicious/d5eec8ca96cc1a82f0fdb6e0a249922b

 - We don't let function docstrings exceed a single line.
 They are reminders, not a replacement for proper documentation when it's needed.